 A 2011 study found that THC enhanced motor functioning in mice that had been modified to express traits similar to autism.
 A 2013 rodent study found that “blockade of ECS is a potential therapeutic approach to normalize specific alterations in FXS.”
 FXS (fragile X syndrome) is a common precursor to autism and causes mental impairment.
 The treatment “normalized cognitive impairment” in mice with FXS.
 A 2016 study found that neuroinflammation in early life contributes to the development of autism and that altering ECS signaling (perhaps through cannabis) may normalize cognitive development.

 Here are a few disorders other than ASD in which CBD or medical cannabis has shown promise:

-Others can be found here, and the evidence is encouraging.
 Unfortunately, it is difficult for researchers in the United States to obtain approval to research cannabis treatments.
 Proponents of medical marijuana research can support more reasonable medical cannabis research policies.
 One organization that advocates for reasonable marijuana policy, including legalization of medical and marijuana, is NORML, which has done work in this area for four decades.
 If you are interested in this issue, I highly recommend supporting NORML’s legalization efforts.

 Autism Treatment: Questions of Autonomy and Respect